Richland County Court Records

 Filing Fees

-Civil filing fees in the Court of Common Pleas are established by Ohio statute and local court rules.
-Representative fees include:
+Civil filing fees in the Court of Common Pleas follow Ohio statute and local court rules.
+Representative charges include:

-- Civil complaint filing: $250 (includes deposit toward service costs)
+• Civil complaint filing: $250 (includes a deposit toward service costs)

-Fees are subject to change and should be confirmed directly with the clerk’s office or through the Richland County Clerk of Courts website.
-Accepted payment methods generally include cash, check, money order, and in some cases credit or debit cards.
+Fees can change, so confirm current amounts directly with the clerk's office or through the Richland County Clerk of Courts website.
+Payment methods generally include cash, check, money order, and in some cases credit or debit cards.

 Property and Judgment Records

 The Clerk of Courts records and indexes all judgments, liens, and other encumbrances affecting real and personal property in Richland County.
-Judgment lien searches and title-related inquiries can be directed to the Clerk’s office.
-The Richland County Recorder’s Office maintains deeds, mortgages, and other land records.
+For judgment lien searches and title-related inquiries, contact the Clerk's office.
+Deeds, mortgages, and other land records are maintained by the Richland County Recorder's Office:

 Richland County Recorder